SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 The general structure is *agricultural species + resilience/adaptation*.
 This phrase aims at finding works on the climate/disaster resilience of these animals/crops themselves (not just the production system).

-Not all species/groups included - the additional results found by excluded terms (i.e. not already covered by phrase 2 or included terms) were often irrelevant (e.g. vegetable intake and psychological resilience).
+Not all species/groups included - the additional results found by excluded terms (i.e. not already covered by phrase 2 or included terms) were often irrelevant (e.g. vegetable intake and psychological resilience). `tolera*` is a particularly influential term that increases results ca. 2x ("drought tolerance" of crops being a common research theme).

 ``` Ceylon =
 TS=